belyllium/Concert-Web-Crawler/README.md

 ## VERSION : 0.1

 This is a Python code for organizing concert information.

+Result will be stored in Pandas DataFrame.

 Tested on **Python 3.8.18**

-Currently it works for LA Phil website and can crawl only one month.
-It will be updated soon.
+Currently it works for LA Phil website and can crawl only scrolling type page.
+It will be updated.

-My goal is to make it generally work for any kind of concert halls, sports matches, etc.
+My goal is to make it generally working for any kind of concert halls, sports matches, etc.

 # USAGE